PeacefulWhale/CIT-270-BYUI/Week 8/README.md

 We're using the google cloud thingy, and I'm going to avoid doing that as long as I can because I don't expect to use that tol outside of this class ever, and I don't want to forget that I've installed it.
 If I feel like I would benefit from using this, I'll set it up.

-If I were using the gcloud thing I would log in, and then do `gcloud config set project <project ID variable from the URL on the console>`.
+If I were using the gcloud thing I would log in (using `gcloud auth login`), and then do `gcloud config set project <project-id>`.
 I feel like there's a better way of getting the project ID, but idk what it would be.

 I have noticed that every GUI thing I've done through the cloud console has had the option to copy / paste a gcloud command, so that's convenient.